EU lawmaker calls for tighter data rules after Facebook row

 The Commission, the European Parliament and the 27 member states have to agree on the regulation before it can become law.
 The parliament will begin submitting amendments later this year.

-Web companies like Google (GOOG.O), Facebook and Yahoo!
-(YHOO.O), which rely on their user's data to tailor their services to people's interests, have said they are wary of the regulation's principles on seeking users' consent.
+Web companies like Google, Facebook and Yahoo!, which rely on their user's data to tailor their services to people's interests, have said they are wary of the regulation's principles on seeking users' consent.
 These companies' business models are also based on selling targeted ads matched to people's profiles.

 Some say they worry that asking permission for the use of people's data more than they already do could hamper their services with consent-seeking pop-ups and encourage people to opt-out rather than in.